justdataplease/page/_articles/en/forest-fires-greece-monthly-2023.md

 date: 2024-11-03
 ---

-In 2023, 3% of Greece's total forested area was destroyed.
+Between 2021 and 2023, 5% of the forested area in Greece was destroyed due to wildfires.

 <div class="pt-2">
 <iframe